lexicHQ/docs/README.md

 # Introduction

-Recime (ˈresəˌmē) Platform is an end-to-end solution for your AI chatbot.
-It provides you the framework, tools, and infrastructure to build and deploy a chatbot to your favorite channel in few simple steps saving you hundred of development hours.
+Recime (ˈresəˌmē) an end-to-end AI chatbot solution to automate customer support and content distribution.
+It gives you the tools to build omni-chaneel chatbots quickly and easily and eventually measure growth and user engagement to save cost and increase customer satisfaction.

-Recime is built on top of micro-service, therefore, giving you guaranteed high availability and uptime.
-Moreover, analytics to help grow your bot and increase user engagement.

 ![](platform.png)